josipcodes/hot-or-cold/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Alex](https://github.com/lexach91) for their support throughout the development of this project.
+- I have to thank Jason from the Tutor team for helping me troubleshoot a bug with certain keys crashing the app.
 - I need to thank [Codewars](https://www.codewars.com); as their katas further helped in understanding Python.
 - I want to thank Iva for play-testing the game post-deployment.